 Contact the Klee office at 607-722-2266

-DOWNLOAD –> Volunteer Recognition & Verification Form (DOC)
+DOWNLOAD –> Volunteer Award Nomination Form (DOCX)

 To provide a volunteer recognition program that is highly regarded by the community.
 To honor an outstanding volunteer who is an “unsung hero” not otherwise publicly recognized.
 Qualifying applications will identify outstanding volunteers meeting the criteria listed below.